VB functions in RegExpr.Bas

 End If

-Word of warning: When subexpressions overlap with substituted parts, the contents of the subexpressions are undefined in successive calls to RegExprResult, RegExprIndex and RegExprSubst.
+Warning: When subexpressions overlap with substituted parts, the contents of the subexpressions are undefined in successive calls to RegExprResult, RegExprIndex and RegExprSubst.
 This is because the substitution overwrites text that was originally matched as a subexpression.

 For more information